-An IAM Role is an AWS identity that provides access capabilities to the AWS users.
+An IAM Role is an AWS identity that provides access capabilities to AWS users.
 The role is used to delegate access to users to use AWS resources.
-The IAM Role ensures that the Phoenix AWS Proxy has sufficient privileges to import data from the Druva account to your account and create an AMI.
-For more information about how to create an IAM Role, see Create IAM Role.
+The IAM Role ensures that the Druva AWS proxy has sufficient privileges to import data from the Druva Cloud to the AWS account and create an AMI or DR copy based on the Druva AWS proxy version.

-A VPC is a section of the AWS Cloud that is dedicated to your AWS account.
-You can launch the AWS resources, such as EC2 instances, in your virtual network.
+A VPC is a section of the AWS Cloud specific to the AWS account.
+You can launch the AWS resources, such as EC2 instances, in the virtual network.
 For more information, see Amazon Virtual Private Cloud.

 A subnet is a segment of the IP address range of a VPC to which you can attach the EC2 instances.
 Subnet groups the instances according to the security and operational needs.